 Other information we publish is, to the best of our knowledge, accurate and up-to-date.
 Our monthly E-news and twice-a-year SMA Matters display the Information Standard logo to show that we are an accredited organisation.

-Our SMA Voices pages are the personal experiences of people affected by SMA.
+Our Community Voices pages are the personal experiences of people affected by SMA.
 These are not within the scope of the Information Standard but again we take care to ensure their accuracy if they contain any condition specific information.

 Please also note as follows: